ehagen/Scriptbook/docs/Getting Started/Scriptbook Parameters & Variables.md

 ```

-## Access Parameters and Variables
+## Access PowerShell Parameters and Variables

-Parameters and Variables are added to the file/script Scope and accessible via $Script:VarName or $varName when reading variable only
+PowerShell parameters and variables are added to the file/script Scope and accessible via $Script:VarName or $varName when reading variable

-At file or script(book) level you can read and write to variables with the $myVar normal PowerShell syntax
+At file or script(book) level you can read and write to variables with the '$myVar' normal PowerShell syntax

-At the Action level you can read variables with the $myVar syntax but modifying the variable requires script syntax --> $Script:myVar = 50
+At the Action level you can read variables with the '$myVar' syntax but modifying the variable requires script scope syntax --> $Script:myVar = 50

 ## Parameter and Variable naming conventions